 - Don't slack off with your interview attire.
 A second interview generally doesn't denote a more casual interview.

-as make a positive impression.
+a positive impression.

 - Don't be shocked if some of the people you meet with aren't very competent interviewers.